SteveD3/steved3.github.io/_posts/2021-01-05-mortgage-real-estate-dropbox-scam.md

 Targeted phishing attacks are rather common, as criminals usually tune their victim lists towards a general theme or topic, and the kits match it.
 In this case, the targeted victims were all business users, and the lure focused on a routine aspect of their jobs - receiving and sharing documents.
 Clearly, the attack worked, which is unfortunate.
 The domain hosting this scam is offline, but the URL is still being flagged by Google Safe Browsing.

 ---
-[^1]: A lure is what entices the victim into clicking the phishing link.
+[^1]: A lure is what entices the victim into accessing the included phishing link.
 Often this can be an alarming message sent via email or SMS, or a post on social media.
-The key is that the criminal has created a sense of urgency, alarm, or curiosity in the victim, thus getting them to commit to clicking the link.
+The key is that the criminal has created a sense of urgency, alarm, or curiosity in the victim, thus getting them to commit to accessing the link.

-[^2]: A landing page is what is displayed when a victim click the phishing link within a lure.
+[^2]: A landing page is what is displayed when a victim accesses (clicks) the phishing link within a lure.
 [img1]:https://steved3.io/images/posts/dropbox_example.png